nextmv-io/tutorials/connect-your-model-cli/highs/nextmv-ified/README.md

 # HiGHS simple LP problem in C++ - Nextmv-ified

-This is the code for the [Simple LP problem authored by HiGHS][highs-example] turned into a Nextmv Application.
+This is the code for the [Simple LP problem authored by HiGHS][highs-example] turned into a Nextmv application.

 * Build the HiGHS solver itself.
 You only need to do this once.